Excuses for Bad Behavior: Part one

 Excuses for Bad Behavior (Part One) is a combination of spoken comedy bits, comedic songs, and pop/rock music.

 Co-written and co-produced by Bernhard's longtime collaborator Mitch Kaplan, the album features Bernhard singing originals and standards.
 Disco classic "You Make Me Feel (Mighty Real)" begins with a vocal solo and is then translated to a modern dance song.
 "Manic Superstar" combines the song "Everything's Alright" from the musical Jesus Christ Superstar and the song "Manic Depression" by Jimi Hendrix.
 "Sympathy For the Devil" by the Rolling Stones is also covered.

 Comedic bits include the spoken word "The Letter", in which Bernhard reads a fictional letter from a lesbian fan who has "heard" the album in question ("Jesus Christ, why is she singing?").
 "Christmas" is a story of holidays past told by a Jewish woman who never actually experienced them.
 Other songs have a comedic edge, such as "Prophecies", a spoof on 1-900 psychic hotlines.

-The album was released on a smaller independent label and did moderately well, but is currently unavailable for mainstream purchase.
-Plans for a special two-disc re-release (made exclusively available on Bernhard's website) have been posted there for over a year, but no product has been offered yet.
+The album was released Sony 550 Music and sold modestly.
+Plans for a special two-disc re-release (made exclusively available on Bernhard's website) were for over a year, but no product has been offered yet.